Loading

 How long can a car go past an oil change?

-• Vehicle Age: Older vehicles may require more frequent oil changes due to engine wear and tear.
+• Vehicle Age and Mileage: Older vehicles or those with higher mileage may require more frequent oil changes to maintain engine performance and longevity.

 Risks of Delaying an Oil Change